beam-cloud/beta9/docs/hybrid/local-tailscale.md

   -> gateway creates/upserts a private hybrid pool
   -> gateway mints a short-lived join token
   -> installer starts cmd/agent
-  -> agent joins the tailnet with tsnet_restricted
+  -> on macOS, installer runs the Linux agent inside Docker -> agent joins the tailnet with tsnet_restricted
-  -> one embedded listener on the joined machine handles all backend routes
+  -> one embedded listener on the joined machine handles all backend routes -> scheduler creates worker slots and the agent starts worker containers
 ```

 There is no k3s, Flux, system Tailscale daemon, or `local_direct` transport in this flow.